Multipliers and equivalences between Toeplitz kernels

 \subsection{Notation}

 We use $H^2$ to denote the standard Hardy space of the unit disc $\DD$, which embeds isometrically into $L^2(\TT)$, where $\TT$ denotes the unit circle with normalized Lebesgue measure $m$.
 Its orthogonal complement is written $\overline{H^2_0}$ or $\overline{zH^2}$.
 Here $z$ denotes the independent variable.
-The space $H^\infty$ is the Banach algebra of bounded analytic functions on $\DD$, while $\Hol(\DD)$ denotes the space of all analytic functions on $\DD$.
+The space $H^\infty$ is the Banach algebra of bounded analytic functions on $\DD$, of which the set of invertible elements will be denoted by $\mathcal G H^\infty$.
+Moreover, $\Hol(\DD)$ denotes the space of all analytic functions on $\DD$.

 We refer the reader to \cite{duren,hoffman,koosis,nik} for standard results on Hardy spaces and the factorization of Hardy-class functions into inner and outer factors.

 An observation that we shall use several times is that $f \in H^2$ if and only if $\overline z \overline f \in \overline{H^2_0}$, and likewise $f \in \overline{H^2_0}$ if and only if $\overline z \overline f \in H^2$.